linode/docs/docs/guides/development/java/kotlin-tutorial-basics/index.md

     var Total = A + B
     println("The sum of $A plus $B is $Total.")

 When this code is executed, it displays the following string: `The sum of 1 plus 2 is 3.`.
 The `$` that appears before each of the variable names tells Kotlin to evaluate the variable and provide its value as output.
 If the application attempts to provide a variable that doesn't exist, Kotlin outputs an error message.
-The message can be a little confusing in this case because it mentions initializing the variable.
+The error message can be a little confusing, because it mentions initializing the variable.
 It’s not possible to initialize any variable within a string template; the variable must exist before you use it in the string template.

 ### Working with Expressions in String Templates